Recently, they have realized that without a proper online presence, they cannot become one of the most significant broadcasters in the region.

 - The new website is a brand new Thunder distribution based on Drupal 8.

-- The look and feel of the website is completely changed, user interface is easy to navigate, people are easily finding what they have intended to read and we are getting the positive feedback on the UX.
+- The look and feel of the website is completely changed, the user interface is easy to navigate, people are finding it easy to navigate and locate what they originally intended to read and we are getting quite positive feedback on the UX.

 - We have successfully migrated over 40K pieces of content.

 Let the numbers speak for us:

 - Average visit duration has been increased by 100%.